apify/apify-docs/sources/academy/tutorials/python/process_data_using_python.md

 pandas
 ```

-The actor's main logic will live in the `main.py` file.
+The Actor's main logic will live in the `main.py` file.
 Let's delete everything currently in it and start from an empty file.

 Next, we'll import all the packages we will use in the code: